cbrun/cbrun.github.io/_posts/2024-08-08-guesstimate-probability-modeling.md

   - sirius
   - opensource
 translation_fr: /modeling/guesstimate-modelisation-probabilite/
+excerpt: "A short demo of a Sirius Web prototype for Monte Carlo ‘guesstimates’—for modelers and engineers—showing how to build domain tools fast."
 ---

 As you might be enjoying your summer and browsing around here, let me show you a little prototype I’ve been developing on and off through several versions of Sirius Web.